Chungathara: Transportation

-Chaungathara connects to other parts of India through Nilambur.
-State Highway No. 28 starts in Nilambur and connects to Ooty, Mysore and Bangalore through Highways.
+Chungathara connects to other parts of India through Nilambur.
+State Highway No. 28 starts in Nilambur and connects to Ooty, Mysore, and Bangalore through Highways.
 12, 29 and 181.
 National Highway No. 66 passes through Ramanattukara and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum State.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Feroke.